iprime2/netflix-clone-frontend/README.md

 ### Feature

-- Sign up and login
+- Full responsiveness
+- Slider movies or tv series list
 - Watch movies and TV series
 - Filter movies and TV series with a specific genre
+- Sign up and login

 ### Upcoming feature

 - update profile picture and user details
 - reset password
+- Add movie or tv series to your list
 - movie recommendation for user

 ### https://sushil-netflix-clone.on.fleek.co